 |Device Component Code||Describe specific device components or assemblies associated with the device problem observed during the reported event|

-Device Problem Code and Patient Problem Code are often referred to collectively as Event Problem Codes, due to the label on section F10 of the 3500A form.
-Manufacturer Evaluation Method Code, Result Code, and Conclusion Code are often referred to collectively as Evaluation Codes, due to the label on section H6 of the 3500A form.
+Device Problem Code and Patient Problem Code are often referred to collectively as Event Problem Codes, due to the label on section F10 of the FDA Form 3500A.
+Manufacturer Evaluation Method Code, Result Code, and Conclusion Code are often referred to collectively as Evaluation Codes, due to the label on section H6 of the FDA Form 3500A.

 Each set of codes is organized in a tree-like hierarchical structure, where higher-level (closer to the root) codes are more generic, while lower-level (leaf) codes are more specific.
 A parent code is often divided into multiple distinct and more-specific child codes, each of which can be considered a member of the set of problems or observations described by the parent code.
 This allows each set of codes to be intuitively organized in a way that accurately represents the relationship between different but similar codes.

 Reporters should code to the lowest level possible; in other words, they should choose the most specific term(s) available in each category to describe the event or investigation.
 Reporters may choose more than one code from each set when filing their report, but there is no need to choose both a parent code and one of its children; by definition, the child code is a member or type of the problem or observation represented by its parent, so the child code alone is sufficient.